History of Zakynthos: Zakynthos Committee

-Towards the end of 1823, Kolokotronis resigned from the Executive.
+By late 1823, Kolokotronis resigned from the Executive.
 Shortly after, the Senate removed key people from their posts sympathetic to Kolokotronis.
 In response, members of the old Executive, senators sympathetic to their cause and Kolokotronis and his supporters set up a rival government in Tripolis.
-In early April 1824, the forces of the new Executive under the leadership of Andreas Londos besieged Tripolis and Nauplion, which was held by Kolokotronis's son.
+In 1824, the forces of the new Executive under the leadership of Andreas Londos besieged Tripolis and Nauplion, which was held by Kolokotronis's son.
 After one month of fighting an agreement was reached between Kolokotronis and Londos and his supporters.
-On 22 May, the first phase of the civil war officially ended; however, most members of the new Executive were displeased by the moderate terms of the agreement Londos had brokered.
-Despite the strengthening of the Senate and the new Executive's position, and further buttressed by an English loan, a second civil war broke out in October 1824 triggered by resistance to tax levies.
+In May, the first phase of the civil war officially ended; however, most members of the new Executive were displeased by the moderate terms of the agreement Londos had brokered.
+Despite the strengthening of the Senate and the new Executive's position, and further buttressed by an English loan, a second civil war broke out in October triggered by resistance to tax levies.
 However, with assistance of military captains from Roumeli, the rebels was crushed and Kolokotronis and his supporters were imprisoned.

 In the meantime, Dionysios Romas was eagerly following events from northern Italy.
-In the middle of 1824 he returned to Zakynthos and a short while later, just before the second civil war climaxed, formed the Zakynthos Committee with fellow Zakynthians, Panagiotis Stefanou and Konstantinos Dragonas.
+In mid-1824 he returned to Zakynthos and a short while later, just before the second civil war climaxed, formed the Zakynthos Committee with fellow Zakynthians, Panagiotis Stefanou and Konstantinos Dragonas.
 However, many members of the Filiki Etairia from Zakynthos were involved in the committee.
 Their aim was to strengthen the Independence struggle via economic and political means often using their own fortunes.
 Freemasonry and the Filiki Etairia brought the three men into close cooperation.